EngagedLearning/springroll-enlearn/README.md

 Alternatively you can download files directly from the [dist](dist) folder.
 If you plan to include a file directly into HTML without preprocessing, you would want the `.umd.js` version.

+## Promises

+This package uses the ES6 [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) type for asynchronous operations.
+To conserve size in the package, users of the library targetting environments without support for Promises must include a polyfill such as [promise-polyfill](https://www.npmjs.com/package/promise-polyfill).

 ## Configuration

 The plugin requires some configuration in order to function.
 There are two components: application options and configuration files.